LBCrion/sfwbar/doc/sfwbar-wifi.rst

   a Type of the network.
 Returns <string> ('open', 'wep', 'psk' or '8021x')

 "Known"
-  an indcator of whether this is a known network.
+  an indicator of whether this is a known network.
 Returns <boolean>.

 "Strength"
   signal strength of the network.
 Returns <numeric> (0..100)